Dependence of the ratio of total to visible mass on observable properties of SDSS MaNGA galaxies: Introduction

 \section{Introduction}

-Current cosmological models indicate that the majority of matter in the universe is composed of dark matter \citep{Planck18}: material that interacts primarily through gravity.
-Observational evidence for it exists across most scales in the universe, from gravitational lensing of galaxy clusters \citep[and references therin]{Bartelmann10} to galaxy kinematics \citep[and references therin]{Salucci19}.
+Current cosmological models indicate that the majority of matter in the universe is composed of dark matter \citep{Planck20}: material that interacts primarily through gravity.
+Observational evidence for dark matter exists across most scales in the universe, from gravitational lensing of galaxy clusters \citep[and references therin]{Bartelmann10} to galaxy kinematics \citep[e.g.,][]{Freeman70,Bosma78,Carignan85,Salucci19}.
 Dark matter simulations are able to reproduce the current distribution of galaxies \citep[e.g.,][]{Springel05}, indicating that dark matter's evolution throughout cosmic time dictates the formation and evolution of galaxies.

 Understanding the quantity and distribution of dark matter in galaxies is crucial to our studies of galaxy formation and evolution.
 To this end, we need to measure how much dark matter exists in galaxies, and we need to understand how the ratio of dark to visible matter influences a galaxy's star formation history.
-Previous studies of the relationship between the ratio of dark matter (or total mass) to visible mass or luminosity show that faint galaxies have the most dark matter relative to their stellar mass than brighter galaxies, and that the brightest galaxies also have more dark matter than those of intermediate luminosity \citep{Persic96,Strigari08,TorresFlores11,Karukes17,Wechsler18,Behroozi19,DiPaolo19,Douglass19}.
+Previous studies of the relationship between the ratio of either dark matter or total mass to visible mass or luminosity show that faint galaxies have the most dark matter relative to their stellar mass and that the brightest galaxies have more dark matter than those of intermediate luminosity \citep{Persic96,Strigari08,TorresFlores11,Karukes17,Ouellette17,Wechsler18,Behroozi19,DiPaolo19,Douglass19,AquinoOrtiz20}.
 In addition, \cite{Behroozi19} found that massive quenched galaxies reside in more massive halos than star-forming galaxies of the same stellar mass.

-In this paper, we utilize the SDSS MaNGA survey \citep{MaNGA} to investigate the possible relationships of a galaxy's dark matter content with its star formation history and local environment.
-We use the relative velocities of the H$\alpha$ emission line across the galaxy's surface to measure the rotation curve of each galaxy, from which we estimate the galaxy's total mass, $M_\text{tot}$.
-The sum of the stellar mass, $M_*$, and \HI mass estimates the total visible mass, $M_\text{vis}$, in each galaxy.
-Since most MaNGA galaxies do not yet have \HI detections, we derive a parameterization that is based on a galaxy's stellar mass and evolutionary stage to estimate the \HI mass for all of the galaxies in our sample.
+In this paper, we utilize the SDSS MaNGA survey \citep{MaNGA} to investigate the possible relationships of a galaxy's total, or dynamical, mass with its star formation history and local environment.
+We use the relative velocities of the H$\alpha$ emission line across a galaxy's surface to measure the rotation curve of each galaxy, from which we estimate the galaxy's total mass, $M_\text{tot}$.
+The sum of the stellar mass, $M_*$, and the \HI mass estimates the total visible mass, $M_\text{vis}$, in each galaxy.
 We present the correlation of \Mratio with various galaxy properties related to the galaxy's star formation history and environment.